-Naturally, when my husband’s spring break from teaching fell at the end of March, I thought it would be perfect timing to take our two boys to visit our capitols city.
+Naturally, as we just finished Classical Conversations Cycle 3, which covers U.S. History and Geography, I wanted to bring our boys to visit DC.
+I thought my husband’s spring break from teaching would be perfect timing to take our two boys to visit our capitol city.

 I learned a LOT about taking a toddler and a preschooler to DC, and I hope what I’ve learned will help you if you’re planning any upcoming trips!